raphaelchpprt/kiosk-case-study/readme.md

 ### Frontend / UX / Product
 - Add more solid form validations with React Hook Form + Zod with user-friendly visual feedback messages for required fields and validation errors
-- Add loading states and skeleton screens during data fetching
+- Improve Ui : loading states and skeleton screens during data fetching for example
-- Add keyboard navigation (Enter to submit, arrows for navigation, autofocus on inputs)
+- Add more keyboard navigation (arrows for navigation)
-- Implement proper summary/results final screen with maybe export functionality
+- Implement proper summary/results final screen with table and maybe export functionality
-- Auto-save draft answers at each step to prevent data loss if user doesn't have time to complete the questionnaire
+- Auto-save draft answers at each step to prevent data loss if user doesn't have time to complete the questionnaire and allow them to resume where they left off (global state, local storage or save in database)
-- Display full breadcrumb path for deeply nested questions (currently limited to 2 levels as per CSV structure, but backend supports N levels)
+- Implement hierarchical stepper with indentation and more explicit breadcrumbs if CSV structure exceeds 2 levels in the future for deeply nested questions (currently limited to 2 levels as per CSV structure, but backend supports N levels)
-- Then implement hierarchical stepper with indentation if CSV structure exceeds 2 levels in the future
 - Handle scalability for large question sets and large answers
+- Homogenize styling approaches (CSS modules, inline styles, and Mantine style overrides) for better consistency and team collaboration
+- Dynamic rows (see data model section)
+- Improve progress line, too passive for now (add colors corresponding to complete or incomplete sections or questions)
+- Drag and drop for data file upload
+- Add unit tests

 ### Backend
 - Add unit tests (Jest) for parsers, builders, and validators
 - Implement persistent storage in db
 - Handle scalability for large datasets for CSV and database (query optimization)
+- Handle other formats of data files (Json, xcel files)

 ### DevOps
 - Add CI/CD pipeline (GitHub Actions) with automated tests and builds